-Volunteers in the kitchen helped cook up some delicious meals for guests to the Yuletide Festival.
-QUEST MARTIAL ARTS STUDENTS SHINE AT REGIONAL CHAMPIONSHIP
+Volunteers in the kitchen helped cook up some delicious meals for guests to the Yuletide QUEST MARTIAL ARTS STUDENTS SHINE AT REGIONAL CHAMPIONSHIP own delicious treats which visitors could buy a station selling delicious treats to support to get a taste of local community flavor.

+Photos Courtesy

-Photos Courtesy Master Kristin Duethorn of Quest Martial Arts in Thompson brought the competition team to the 2021 Delaware County Karate Championships in Pennsylvania.
+Master Kristin Duethorn of Quest Martial Arts in Thompson brought the competition team to the 2021 Delaware County Karate Championships in Pennsylvania.
 Tournament results for Quest martial arts tournament team.
-Master Derek Pomes earned 3rd Place Forms; Greg Martinez: 3rd Place Weapons, their troop.
+Master Derek Pomes earned 3rd Place

+Forms; Greg Martinez: 3rd Place Weapons,